Making Lumberjacks great students

 Every student in the Department of Computer Science is assigned an advisor.
 You can determine your assigned advisor by logging into mySFA.

-Visit: McKibben Building
+Visit: STEM Building

 How to make an appointment